 Who’s The Expert?
 And Why?

 “Dr Rosamund Yoxall has been my co-pilot for the last couple of years and I feel remarkably privileged to have her on board.
 Rosamund brings a wealth of experience from her time practising as a doctor and from her extensive training in nutrition and functional medicine.
-She not only assists with the day-to-day running of my business, but she also shadows me clinically – her contribution, support and earnest enthusiasm has proved to be of worthy note and value.
-I am delighted to say that she will be residing over my London clinic and seeing clients whilst I am absent on maternity leave.
-She is also in the process of setting up her own practice in south Devon.”
+She not only assists with the day-to-day running of my business, but she also shadows me clinically – her contribution, support and earnest enthusiasm has proved to be of worthy note and value.”
 Amelia

 – – – – – – – – – – – – – – – – – – – – – – – –